mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ### Richard Carr

 In the early 2000s, Richard Carr began discussing his method with the Speed Solving Rubik’s Cube Yahoo group.
 Eventually Jessica Fridrich started hosting some of his webpages on her website.
 Carr’s solving process is described on three different pages [23, 24, 25].
-This method is sort of the opposite of Dan Knights’ method in that pieces are oriented then permuted versus permutation coming first.
+This method is sort of the opposite of Dan Knights’ method in that pieces are oriented then permuted.
 The steps of the method as listed in the PDF:

 1. Orient corners
 2. Orient edges